-Counsel’s fees are incurred by you as an outlay under advice and assistance, unlike the position in civil or criminal legal aid.
+Counsel’s fees are an outlay under advice and assistance incurred by you, which is unlike the position in civil or criminal legal aid.

-Our accounts assessment area will examine the fees to be paid to counsel in the usual way.
-If we grant an increase in authorised expenditure, this does not mean we accept that the estimate of the time work will take or the fees quoted by counsel in the sanction request are reasonable.
-Our approval of a sanction request quoting estimates of time and cost does not mean that we will pay these sums: it is simply a maximum level which cannot be exceeded.
-The fee charged must be within that limit, and has to be justified at the conclusion of the advice.
+If we grant an increase in authorised expenditure, this does not mean we accept that the estimates made are reasonable.
+We may approve a sanction request quoting such estimates.
+However, this does not mean that we will pay these sums they are used as a maximum level that cannot be exceeded.
+The fee charged must be within that limit, and be justified at the conclusion of the advice.

 You are responsible for settling all outlays incurred under advice and assistance, including counsel’s fees.
 You should claim these in the body of your account as an outlay (inclusive of VAT) and we will pay them direct to you.

 If the limit of authorised expenditure is insufficient to cover the total fees and outlays, we will pay the outlays (inclusive of VAT) in priority to your fee.